lsprangers/lsprangers.github.io/docs/leetcode/python/longestIncreasingSubsequence.md

 ```

 ## Binary Search
-There's a way to improve this with binary search, which is completely screwed up - for this we need to realize there's a way to get the increasing subsequence intelligently
+There's a way to improve this with binary search, which is completely screwed up - for this you need to realize there's a way to get the increasing subsequence intelligently

 `nums = [8, 1, 6, 2, 3, 10]`
 - `sub = [8]`
 - `sub = [1]`
     - This is where the `while num > sub[i]:` comes in
-    - 1 is not greater than 8, so we replace 8 with 1
+    - 1 is not greater than 8, so you replace 8 with 1
 - `sub = [1, 6]`
 - `sub = [1, 2]`
-    - We see how this is greedy now, we will just take a smaller number for our subsequence if we can find it
+    - you see how this is greedy now, you will just take a smaller number for our subsequence if you can find it
 - `sub = [1, 2, 3]`
-    - If we kept 6, we couldn't have used 3
+    - If you kept 6, you couldn't have used 3
 - `sub = [1, 2, 3, 10]`
 - `resp = 4`

-This will perform a linear scan through the subsequence if we cannot immediately append the number, and when doing so ***replace the first number larger than our current number***
+This will perform a linear scan through the subsequence if you cannot immediately append the number, and when doing so ***replace the first number larger than our current number***

-This should be where we notice we can use binary search, instead of doing a linear scan to find the first lower bound value, we can use [Lower Bound First X Binary Search](/docs/dsa/6.%20binary%20search/index.md#lower-bound-first-valid-x)
+This should be where you notice you can use binary search, instead of doing a linear scan to find the first lower bound value, you can use [Lower Bound First X Binary Search](/docs/dsa/6.%20binary%20search/index.md#lower-bound-first-valid-x)
 ```python
 class Solution:
     def lengthOfLIS(self, nums: List[int]) -> int: